ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-the-example-sketches.rst

 Once you have uploaded the example you can look at the output by attaching to the console.
 What the console is depends on the type of board.
-On PX4 boards (ie. PX4v1 and Pixhawk) it is the USB connector.
+On Pixhawk boards it is the USB connector.
 So just connect to the USB device with your favourite serial program (the baudrate doesn't matter).

 For example, if you have mavproxy installed, you could do this to